phoenixperry/cci_history_of_computing_and_computational_creativity/readme.md

 - Contact me via the UAL Creative Computing Institute Slack or at phoenix.perry@arts.ac.uk
 - Check github for all homework, reading lists and other resources
 - My office hours can be booked [here](http://phoenixperry.youcanbook.me)
+- Use this github for all class resources, minus submitted assignments, which will be explained closer to the due date.

 ---
 ### What is this class about